elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 ## Heroku

-For those that haven't used [Heroku](https://www.heroku.com/) before, it essentially gives us a free and easy way to deploy our application and see it running live in the real world.
+For those that haven't used [Heroku](https://www.heroku.com) before, it essentially gives us a free and easy way to deploy our application and see it running live in the real world.

-It's not always an ideal deployment environment for Elixir applications due to some limitations, but it's perfect for our purposes because we're just looking for the simplest way to get our application up and running.
+It's not always an ideal deployment environment for Elixir applications, but it's perfect for our purposes because we're just looking for the simplest way to get our application up and running.

 Sign up for a Heroku account if you haven't already, and then our deployments will be as simple as running `git push heroku master` when we're ready.